I’m a canned wine skeptic.

-I’ll be honest.
-I’m a skeptic about canned wine.
-I look at the craft beer industry where you have numerous benefits of using cans over bottles yet because of negative associations with cheap canned beers, craft brewers have been trudging through decades of getting consumers to (slowly) start seeing the light.
+Look at the craft beer industry where you have numerous benefits of using cans over bottles.
+Yet because of negative associations with cheap canned beers, craft brewers are still struggling to convince consumers.

-Why would wineries want to dip their toes in that fight?
-Especially when the wine industry still hasn’t gotten our $hit fully together about screw caps and boxed wines.
-Yes, wine consumers of the world are slowly coming around to those things as well but is it really the best marketing idea to open up another battlefield theater against consumers’ perceptions with wine in a can?
+Yes, wine consumers of the world are slowly coming around to those things but is it really a great idea to open up another battlefield theater against consumers’ perceptions?

-I assume that crow would taste better barbecued so I would probably pair that with the We Are Sonoma red blend.
-But this is where I’ll also admit that my skepticism is more than just objective wine marketing ponderings.
-It’s also personal because, to me, the red does taste different in the can as opposed to pouring it in the glass.
-In the glass, I find this wine very fruity with black cherry and a little floral pepper spice (like fresh pink peppercorns).
-I don’t know what the exact blend of this wine is but it reminds of Pinot noir and Zinfandel.
-Sipping it straight from the can, I lose the floral and pepper spice though I can still enjoy the smoothness and dark fruit.
+The red tasted different in the can as opposed to pouring it in the glass.
+In the glass, the wine was fruity with black cherry and floral pepper spice (like fresh pink peppercorns).
+I don’t know what the exact blend of this wine was but it reminded me of Pinot noir and Zinfandel.
+Sipping it straight from the can, I lost the floral and pepper spice though I still enjoyed the smoothness and dark fruit.

 But I want the whole package.
 I want the aromatics to go with the flavor and mouthfeel.
 For me, the marketing appeal of canned wines with their grab and go, toss in the backpack style is lost.
 I still need to find room in that backpack for glassware–just like I would for a bottle of wine or a box wine.
 So what’s the point?